Edge–Cloud Co‑Design for Low‑Latency Custom AI

 Reference Architecture

-Components: client SDK (streaming + caches), edge runtime (NPU/GPU/CPU), edge index for RAG, policy & DLP filters, router, verifier, and cloud control plane (model registry, policy engine, evaluator, observability).
+Components: client SDK (streaming + caches), edge runtime (NPU/GPU/CPU), edge index for RAG, policy & DLP filters, router, verifier, and cloud control plane (model registry, policy engine, evaluator, observability) designed to support scalable custom AI development.

 Data paths: request → ingress filters → router → (edge model / cloud model) → verifier → policy engine → output; lineage logged.